Rhodes-F/Artifical_life/README.md

 #### Results

-Finally this ismulation was run 5 times each with different seeds 1,2,3,4,5 fo r100 generations with generation sizes of 10.
+Finally this ismulation was run 5 times each with different seeds 1,2,3,4,5 for 100 generations with generation sizes of 10.
 The best fitness from each generation was recorded and plotted.
 The plot is below:

 ![image](FitFun.png)

+Note that thes seeds were actually randomly generated and seed 1 = 5, seed 2 = 10, seed 3 = 11, seed 4 = 12, and seed 5 = 13 if oyu wish to replicate the results